fmfi-svt-deadlock/libdeadcom/docs/dcl2/protocol.md

 #### Handling CONN frame

 If we are in the connected mode and we receive CONN frame it means that the other station thinks the link is in disconnected mode.
-Therefore we shall immediatelly transition to disconnected mode and behave as if we've received CONN frame in disconnected mode.
+Therefore we shall immediately transition to disconnected mode and behave as if we've received CONN frame in disconnected mode.

-#### Handling DISCONNECTED frame

-If we are in the connected mode and we receive DISCONNECTED frame it means that we've sent some data to the other station, but the other station is in disconnected mode.
-We must therefore immediately transition to disconnected mode and may decide to initialize the connection again.

 #### Exchange of DATA frames